chriskormaris/MLClassifiersInCPP/README.md

 The k-NN classifier either uses Euclidean distances or cosine similarity as the metric measure.

-For the Naive classifier with tf-idf features, I used the following formula:

-P(word|class) = word_count_in_class / total_words_in_class

-where

-word_count_in_class:
-sum of (tf-idf_weights of the word for all the documents belonging to that class) Basically replacing the counts with the tf-idf weights of the same word calculated for every document within that class.

-total_words_in_class:
-sum of (tf-idf weights of all the words belonging to that class)

 The Baseline classifier is a dummy classifier that either classifies all the data with the most frequent label in the training set or with random labels altogether.